ExFace/Core/Docs/developer_docs/App_installers/SQL_Database_Installer.md

 By default the migrations table will be named `_migrations`.
 You can set the name for the migrations table by using the method `setMigrationsTableName();`.

-## Folder structure
+## <a name="folders"></a>Folder structure

 It is recommended to use the following folder structure `%app%\install\Sql\%SqlDbType%\` in your app folders to save the sql files.
 For example for MySQL the folder structure would be `%app%\install\Sql\MySQL\`.

 In addition it is recommended to have the following subfolders in `%SqlDbType%` folder:

-- InitDb - for the initial database structure sql files
+- `InitDb` - for the initial database structure sql files
 	- 01_tables.sql
 	- 02_init_data.sql
-- DemoData - for Demo Data sql files you want to fill the database with
+- `DemoData` - for filling the database with demo data - see corresponding chapter below
-- Migrations - for migration sql files containing UP and DOWN parts
+- `Migrations` - for migration sql files containing UP and DOWN parts
 	- 0.1 - Using version numbers for subfolders helps keep an overview
 		- 20191130_1148_01_NEW_feature.sql
 		- 20191130_1455_01_NEW_other_feature.sql
 	- 0.2
 		- 20191218_0822_01_FIX_feature.sql
-- Views - views are typical static SQL - they can be recreated every time
+- `Views` - views are typical static SQL - they can be recreated every time
 	- 001_view1.sql
 	- 002_view2.sql
-- Procedures, etc. - for sql files containing scripts that need to be run at every installation
+- `Procedures`, etc. - for sql files containing scripts that need to be run at every installation

 The installer will go through any subfolders in alphabetical order, therefore it is important that migration files are in the correct order and folders.

 **NOTE**: The installer uses only the file names as identifiers for migrations, not the subfolder names.
 Each migration file MUST have a name unique within the app.
 This allows restructuring the folders without complications!

-## Migration files
+## <a name="migrations"></a>Migration files

 It is recommended to name the migration sql files as follows `DATE_TIME_INDEX_INFO.sql` where: